 Snow White and the Huntsman Trailer

-3. Snow White in 'Snow White: A Deadly Summer' - the Movie
+Snow White in 'Snow White: A Deadly Summer'

-Technically, there are only two film versions of Snow White for 2012; Mirror Mirror and Snow White and the Huntsman
+Technically, there are only three big-screen film versions of Snow White for 2012; Mirror Mirror, Snow White and the Huntsman, and Blancanieves.

 The film, Snow White: A Deadly Summer was a straight-to-DVD release and not a theatrical release, and you should be thankful for that!

-Director David DeCoteau's take on the Snow White tale was nowhere near the classic fairy tale.
-I supposed the only connection was the heroine's name, Snow White
+Director David DeCoteau's modern retelling of the Snow White tale was nowhere near the classic fairy tale.
+The only connection was the heroine's name, Snow White

 In this version, Snow White (Shanley Caswell) was a disturbed young girl who got sent to a boot camp for troubled teens, by her evil stepmother.
 Of course, the evil stepmother consulted the mirror that convinced her that as long as Snow White is in the house, the rich husband would not give all his love and wealth to her.

-Things did not seem to appear right here as the teens got murdered, one by one.
-Snow White had to find the reason, before she too becomes a victim.
+Things did not seem right at the camp as the teens got murdered, one by one.
+Snow White had to find the reason before she too became a victim.

-This was supposed to be a horror thriller, but there is no blood, no gore no excitement.
+This was supposed to be a horror-thriller but there is no blood, no gore, and no excitement.
 It was lame and tame.

 However, if you insist, then you can rent or buy the DVD that went on sale on March 20th, 2012.